Adjunctions and defects in Landau-Ginzburg models: Atiyah classes

 \begin{remark} A connection on a $\nZ _2$-graded left $A$-module $X$ is a $k$-linear map $\nabla: X \lto \Omega^1 A \otimes X$ satisfying the Leibniz rule, and the \textsl{left Atiyah class} of a pair $(X,D)$ is defined to be the commutator $\lAt = [\nabla, D]$.
-Everything we say for right Atiyah classes has a natural analogue for left Atiyah classes. \end{remark}
+Everything we say has a natural analogue for left Atiyah classes. \end{remark}

 \begin{example} Let $X$ be a free $\nZ _2$-graded left $A$-module with homogeneous basis $\{ e_i \}_i$.
 Then